-In the absence of an adequacy decision, personal data may still be transferred by an EU institution to a non-EEA country under certain conditions:
+In the absence of an adequacy decision, personal data may still be transferred under specific conditions.

-- the organisation wishing to transfer data outside the EEA can refer to one of the derogations listed in the Regulation provided that the transfer is not repeated, massive or structural, and no other legal framework can be used.
-Examples of derogations include, an individual giving her consent for her data to be transferred; if a transfer is necessary for the conclusion or performance of a contract; or for exercising defence in legal proceedings.
+- The EUI wishing to transfer data outside the EU/EEA can - in limited and specific cases - refer to one of the derogations listed in Regulation (EU) 2018/1725, providing that no other transfer tool can be used.
+Examples of derogations include, an individual giving their consent for their personal data to be transferred, if a transfer is necessary for the conclusion or performance of a contract, or is necessary for important reasons of public interest, or for exercising defence in legal proceedings.

 What are the main data protection issues?

-Lawfulness - The collection, storage and use (processing) of personal information by any organisation must be compliant with data protection legislation.
-Furthermore, any transfer of such data must also have a proper legal basis (for EU institutions, this is Regulation EU 2018/1725) and be consistent with the original purpose of the processing.
+Lawfulness - The collection, storage and use (processing) of personal data by any organisation must be compliant with data protection legislation.
+Furthermore, any transfer of data must also have a proper legal basis (for EU institutions and bodies, this is Regulation (EU) 2018/1725) and be consistent with the original purpose of the processing.

-Data quality - Organisations wishing to transfer data outside the EEA must respect the principles of purpose limitation (i.e. data should be transferred for a specific purpose and subsequently used only insofar as this is not incompatible with the purpose of the transfer), data minimisation and ensure the accuracy of the data transferred and time limits for retaining the data.
+Data quality - Organisations wishing to transfer data outside the EEA (to a non-EU/EEA country or an international organisation) must respect the principles of purpose limitation (i.e. data should be transferred for a specific purpose and subsequently used only insofar as this is not incompatible with the purpose of the transfer), data minimisation, and ensure the accuracy of the data transferred, and time limits for retaining the data.

-Rights of access and rectification - Individuals have a right to access the personal information being processed about them and to rectify any inaccurate or incomplete information.
-Exceptions may apply, for example, investigations into criminal offences.
-Deferral of information should be decided on a case by case basis and the reasons for any restriction should be documented.
+Rights of access and rectification - Individuals have a right to access the personal data being processed about them and to rectify any inaccurate or incomplete information.
+Individuals also have other rights as data subjects (right to restriction of processing, right to notification of recipients regarding rectification or erasure of personal data or restriction of processing, right to data portability, as well as rights to object and not to be subject to automated individual decision-making, including profiling).
+Exceptions may apply, for example in the context of investigations into criminal offences.
+Deferral of information should be decided on a case-by-case basis and the reasons for any restriction should be documented.
 Individuals must also be informed on how they may exercise their rights.

-Processing of special categories of personal data - Processing of special categories of data, such as data relating to health or revealing racial or ethnic origin, is in principle prohibited under data protection laws, except in specific circumstances.
+Processing of special categories of personal data - Processing of special categories of data, such as data relating to health or revealing racial or ethnic origins is, in principle, prohibited under data protection laws, except in specific circumstances.
 For example, it is possible to process sensitive data if the processing is necessary for the purpose of a medical diagnosis, or with specific safeguards for employment purposes.